Product Design · UX Research · Game Design · Full-Stack Engineering

 Stream & Earn

 Lo-fi music plays in the background.
 Every 60 minutes of listening, you earn an egg.
-First-timers get one in 4 minutes.
+First-timers get one in 4 minutes so the loop clicks immediately.

 🥚